nwops/kitchen-vmpool/README.md

         pool_name: windows10_pool
 ```

 You will notice that the `reuse_instances` and `pool_file` options are not needed in this driver config.
-However,
-we do need to supply some new options.
-Vmpooler store relies on an external service, so we need to provide an address
+However, we do need to supply some new options.
+The vmpooler store relies on an external service, so we need to provide an address
 (`host_url`) and authentication credentials (`token` or `user` and `pass`).

+For the platforms you will want to supply the pool_name that matches with your vmpooler's pools.

+You can create a test dummy instance of vmpooler to play around with:

+`docker run -e VMPOOLER_DEBUG=true -p 8080:4567  -e VMPOOLER_LOG='/var/log/vmpooler/vmpooler.log' -it --rm --name pooler nwops/vmpooler`

+Vmpooler should start running on http://localhost:8080

 ### File based pool data structure
 File based state stores require a file to store the data.
 Duh!
 In order to have